Q1001001/HamsterKombatBot/README.md

 # Hamster Kombat Bot

-Hamster Kombat auto farm bot
+Hamster Kombat auto farm bot.
+The developer is not responsible for any consequences of using this bot.

+Use it at your own risk!
 ## Screenshots

 ![App Screenshot](https://github.com/user-attachments/assets/311b661f-12d6-463d-8399-a4b3528752ce)